 My name is Father Andrew Trapp.
 I was ordained a Catholic priest on July 27th, 2007, for the Diocese of Charleston, SC.
-After four years of serving as parochial vicar in two wonderful parishes, I am now stationed outside Columbia in my first solo assignment.

 I am from the small town of Aiken, South Carolina.
 God first touched my heart about the priesthood in fifth grade religion class at St. Mary’s, when we watched a movie about Blessed Damien of Moloki, the “Leper-Priest.”
 The only thing that ever held me back was the thought of sacrificing marriage and children–I very much wanted to be a husband and a dad!
 During my freshman year at Clemson University (Go Tigers!), the Lord got through to me and I finally accepted the great vocation to which he was calling me.
 I was accepted by the Diocese of Charleston and after two years at Clemson transferred to seminary at the Pontifical College Josephinum in Columbus, Ohio, where I enjoyed six great years of preparation for the priesthood.

 If you would like to read my vocation story in more length (how I heard God’s call to be a priest), you can read it here.